kauzerei/rig-htsized/README.md

 You can change width and height of the mechanical features to fit the shape of your gear, try on shorter length to save material.
 You can change the length to fit the amount of your gear: use longer plate if you use wide range of lens/accessories masses to always be able to slide the plate in tripod/stab to find balance without unscrewing the plate from the camera.

+## Battery holder
+Mount 18650 batteries to the camera cage.
+Power any other equipment from the same easily swappable power source.

+## Arm
+Arm for mounting something some distance from the rod.
+Used for mounting the monitor to an additional rod.
+Take it with caution as work in progress.

+## Rosette
+Use cinema standard hirth joint to mount something at an adjustable angle.
+Compatible with existing grips, monitor mounts, etc.

+## Cokin adapter
+Mounts the Cokin Series P filter holder to the rails.
+Use Cokin Series P accessories as a matte box.